-When it comes to outdoor entertaining, I love setting a casual table setting where guests can help themselves.
-Putting all the serving elements on the table makes it feel homey and comfortable.
-I’ll share how I do with style by adding some vintage elements.
+When it comes to outdoor patio entertaining, I love setting a casual table where guests can help themselves.
+Putting all the vintage serving elements on the table makes it feel homey and comfortable.
+I’ll share how I do it with style by adding some rustic vintage elements.
 I recently purchased a new outdoor table and chairs so it was fun styling it for the first time.

-I’m also participating in Outdoor Extravaganza hosted by my friend Shauna of Satori Design for Living.
-Be sure to see the other outdoor decorating ideas from my blogger friends at the end of this post.
+I’m also participating in an Outdoor Extravaganza hosted by my friend Shauna of Satori Design for Living.
+Be sure to see the other gorgeous outdoor decorating ideas from my blogger friends at the end of this article.

 I love to place all the items on an outdoor table very casually, family style.

 There’s no need for fancy items but I do like to bring out some beautiful vintage items that have height and different textures like metals.
 Items like this vintage champagne bucket and silver bucket are easy to clean after use and won’t break if accidentally dropped.

 This post contains affiliate links for your shopping convenience.
 Click to read my full disclosure policy.